Canada readies back-to-work legislation as CP rail workers strike

-TORONTO (Reuters) - Canadian Pacific Railway Ltd prepared to operate a reduced freight schedule run by its managers on Sunday, after talks on a new contract broke down and more than 3,000 train engineers and conductors walked off the job.
+TORONTO/CALGARY (Reuters) - Canadian Pacific Railway Ltd began operating a reduced freight schedule run by its managers on Sunday, after talks on a new contract broke down and more than 3,000 train engineers and conductors walked off the job.

-Canada’s second-largest railway and the Teamsters Canada Rail Conference could not agree on scheduling and rest time before a midnight deadline passed.
+Canada’s No. 2 railway and the Teamsters Canada Rail Conference failed to agree on terms including on scheduling and rest time.
 The railway reached a deal with a second union, Unifor, which represents safety and maintenance workers.

-The strike will affect automakers, crude-by-rail and grain shipments and the Port of Metro Vancouver.
-Commuters in Montreal will also feel the effects, since CP operates some commuter trains in Canada’s second largest city.
-CP workers in the U.S., where the railway has a substantial network, are not on strike.
+The strike will affect automakers, crude-by-rail and grain shipments and port operators as goods face delays.
+Commuters in Montreal will also feel the effects as CP operates some commuter trains in Canada’s second largest city.
+CP workers in the United States, where the railway has a substantial network, are not on strike.

 “Our government will review all available options to end any work-stoppage expediently, up to and including the introduction of legislation in Parliament,” Leitch said in a statement.

+On her Twitter feed, Leitch said the strike would cost the Canadian economy about C$205 million a week, tweeting: “Our government will take swift action to protect our economy.”

-The Canadian government began laying the groundwork to introduce back-to-work legislation last week, putting it on Parliament’s notice paper for Monday, which means it could pass into law soon after the strike.
+The Canadian government began laying the groundwork to introduce back-to-work legislation last week, putting it on Parliament’s notice paper for Monday.

-In recent years, the government has intervened or threatened to intervene in several major labor disputes involving transportation.
+In recent years, the government has intervened, or threatened to, in several major transportation-related labor disputes including at CP, where it introduced legislation that ended a nine-day strike in 2012.

-Legislation is scheduled to be introduced on Monday which, if passed, could force employees back to work within days.
+Back-to-work legislation, if passed, could force the employees back to work in days.

+The union, which said it remains willing to negotiate an acceptable settlement, had called CP’s position “severe.”

+U.S. railroad CSX Corp said the strike “could result in halted or delayed shipments to and from Canada” especially in Buffalo and Detroit where CSX interchanges with CP.

 Jarrett Zielinski, president and CEO of Torq Energy Logistics Ltd, which operates crude-by-rail loading facilities in Western Canada, said he expected the federal government to step in and take action.

-“We are as exposed as anyone else and thus providing our customers access to both Canadian class one railroads mitigates some of the risk associated with that exposure,” Zielinski said before the strike was called.

-“However, with U.S. crude oil inventories at record levels and pipeline takeaway constraints mounting, we foresee increased demand for (crude by rail) services.”

-Torq’s main terminal in Unity, Saskatchewan, is connected to both CP and Canadian National Railway, Canada’s largest rail company.
+Torq’s main terminal in Unity, Saskatchewan, is connected to both CP and Canadian National Railway, Canada’s largest rail company, mitigating Torq’s exposure.
 CN reached a deal with the Teamsters on Saturday and is in talks with Unifor but does not face a strike deadline.

 Asked earlier about a potential CP strike, oil traders in Calgary said it would only have a big impact on crude shipments if it dragged on for an extended period of time.